thelounge/thelounge.github.io/_guides/ctcp.md

 - `/ctcp <nick> source` returns `SOURCE git+https://github.com/thelounge/thelounge.git`
 - `/ctcp <nick> ping foo` returns `PING foo`

-To know more about internal details of how The Lounge implements CTCP responses, take a look at [the related source code](https://github.com/thelounge/thelounge/blob/master/src/plugins/irc-events/ctcp.js).

 The Lounge does not support all CTCP commands, such as [DCC](https://en.wikipedia.org/wiki/Direct_Client-to-Client).

 {: .alert.alert-info role="alert"}